zrwusa/data-structure-typed/README.md

 ### Object-oriented programming(OOP)

-By strictly adhering to object-oriented design (BinaryTree -> BST -> AVLTree -> TreeMultiset), you can seamlessly inherit the existing data structures to implement the customized ones you need.
+By strictly adhering to object-oriented design (BinaryTree -> BST -> AVLTree -> TreeMultimap), you can seamlessly inherit the existing data structures to implement the customized ones you need.
 Object-oriented design stands as the optimal approach to data structure design.